viritin/viritin/README.md

 * Button extension
  * PrimaryButton (stylename + enter shortcut)
  * ConfirmButton (Customizeble confirm dialog before the actual listener is called)
+* ListContainer (used by MTable)
+ * A lightweight replacement for BeanItemContainer that uses apache-beanutils for introspection

 ## Online demo